rytsikau/ee.Yrewind/README.md

 ## Developer info

 * C#
-* .NET Framework 4.5
+* .NET Framework 4.8
-* Visual Studio Community 2019
+* Visual Studio Community 2022

 <br>

 ## Requirements

 * FFmpeg static build (included in the archive)
-* Windows 7 and on / Windows Server 2008 and on
+* Windows 7 and on / Windows Server 2008 R2 and on
-* Chromium-based browser (for some livestreams)
+* Chromium-based browser

 <br>